djohnst914/Block_Friendly/README.md

             conda create -n dev python=3.7 anaconda

-2.Ensure necessary libraries are installed on your operating machine, list of required libraries in Libraries section
+2.Ensure necessary libraries are installed on your operating machine, list of required libraries in libraries section

 ## *Usage*